dummy-image

 1. Research

 One of the things employers look out for in an interviewee is their research skills.
-You should show them how well you can do research and how prepared you are for the interview presentation.
+You should show them how well you can research and how prepared you are for the interview presentation.
 Sometimes, they can test you by asking you questions about the company that you would only know if you had put in the effort before attending the interview presentation.
 You can find such questions in many interview presentation templates online.

 2. Verbal and written communication skills